-The annual meeting of stockholders of Hess Corporation will be held at Hess Corporation, 1501 McKinney Street, Houston, Texas 77010, on Thursday, May 16, 2013, at 9 a.m., local time, for the following purposes:
+The annual meeting of stockholders of Hess Corporation will be held at [ ], on Thursday, May 16, 2013, at [ ], local time, for the following purposes:

-- 1. To elect five directors for the ensuing three-year term (pages 1 to 71 of the accompanying proxy statement); - 2.
-To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages 72 and 73); - 3.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers (pages 74 to 75); - 4.
-To act upon a proposal to amend the company's restated certificate of incorporation and by-laws to declassify the board of directors (page 76); - 5.
-To act upon stockholder proposals described in the accompanying proxy statement if properly introduced at the meeting (pages 77 to 85); - 6.
-To act upon a stockholder proposal submitted by Elliott Associates, L.P. and Elliott International, L.P. (together with their affiliates and related parties, "Elliott") to repeal provisions or amendments of the company's by-laws, if any, adopted without stockholder approval after February 2, 2011 and prior to the annual meeting (the "Elliott Proposal") if properly introduced at the meeting (pages 86 and 87); and - 7.
+- To elect five directors for the ensuing three-year term (pages 1 to of the accompanying proxy statement); 1. - 2.
+To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages and ): - 3.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers (pages to ); - 4.
+To act upon a proposal to amend the company's restated certificate of incorporation and by-laws to declassify the board of directors (pages to ): - 5.
+To act upon stockholder proposals described in the accompanying proxy statement if properly introduced at the meeting (pages to ); - To act upon a stockholder proposal submitted by Elliott Associates, L.P. and Elliott International, L.P. (together with their affiliates and related 6. parties, "Elliott") to repeal provisions or amendments of the company's by-laws, if any, adopted without stockholder approval after February 2, 2011 and prior to the annual meeting (the "Elliott Proposal") if properly introduced at the meeting (pages to ); and - 7.
 To transact any other business which properly may be brought before the meeting.